 The angular curves of the avant-garde Sydney Opera House are set against the cluster of towers in the Central Business District.
 Rising above them all is the nearly 1,000-foot-tall Sydney Tower Eye, with its top-heavy proportions like that of a dandelion clock.
 Completing the panorama is the heritage-listed steel Sydney Harbour Bridge, with its graceful industrial arch rolling gently towards the skyscrapers of Sydney.

-The observation deck on the Sydney Tower Eye offers a wonderful view of the scene, but a tour of the harbor by boat is hard to beat.
+The observation deck on the Sydney Tower Eye, one of the most popular Sydney landmarks, offers a wonderful view of the scene, but a tour of the harbor by boat is hard to beat.

 Central, Hong Kong